triton-inference-server/server/docs/customization_guide/inference_protocols.md

 For client-side documentation, see [Client-Side GRPC KeepAlive](https://github.com/triton-inference-server/client/blob/main/README.md#grpc-keepalive).

-### Limit Endpoint Access
+### Limit Endpoint Access (BETA)

 In some use cases, Triton users may want to restrict the access of the protocols on a given endpoint.
-For example, there can be need for two separate GRPC endpoints that one exposes standard inference protocols for user access, while the other one exposes other extension protocols for administration usage.
+For example, there can be need for two separate protocol groups that one exposes standard inference protocols for user access, while the other one exposes other extension protocols for administration usage and should not be accessible by non-admin user.

-The following option can be specified to declare an restricted endpoint:
+The following option can be specified to declare an restricted protocol group:

 ```
 --endpoint-config=<name>,<config_key>=<config_value>
 ```

-The option can be specified multiple times to associate more configuration to the given named endpoint.
+The option can be specified multiple times to associate more configuration to the given named group.

 Currently there are three kinds of configuration keys that can be specified:

 * `type` : The network protocol to be used, currently available values are `http` for HTTP/REST protocol and `grpc` for GRPC protocol.
 This configuration is required.

-* `protocols` : A comma-separated list of protocols to be accepted by this endpoint.
+* `protocols` : A comma-separated list of protocols to be included in this group.
+Note that currently a given protocol is not allowed to be included in multiple groups.
 The following protocols are currently recognized by all network protocol types mentioned above:

   * `health` : Health endpoint defined for [HTTP/REST](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#health) and [GRPC](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#health-1).
 For GRPC endpoint, this value also exposes [GRPC health check protocol](https://github.com/triton-inference-server/common/blob/main/protobuf/health.proto).
   * `metadata` : Server / model metadata endpoints defined for [HTTP/REST](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#server-metadata) and [GRPC](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#server-metadata-1).